Degeneracy-Evil/Test/README.md

-# Test
 This is a test master.

-I am a student from China and I want to study computer.
+I am a student from China and I want to study computers.

 - I will use this repository for some experiments.